 About Suzy Loftus

-Suzy worked in Bayview Hunters Point to help build the Center for Youth Wellness, an innovative non-profit working to heal children suffering from the impacts of violence and chronic adversity.
+Suzy built the Center for Youth Wellness, an innovative non-profit in Bayview Hunters Point, working to heal children suffering from the impacts of violence and chronic adversity.
 Her work earned her the James Irvine Leadership Award for California in 2014.

 As the President of the San Francisco Police Commission, Suzy prioritized improving the Police Department’s response to violence against women and children, expanding the use technology to solve crime, and making our streets safe for all – pedestrians, bicyclists and motorists.
 Under her leadership, the Police Commission reformed the City’s use of force policy, and instituted body-worn cameras to increase transparency and improve police-community relations.